Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

-In the first case, we find that the joint analysis yields a constraint on the neutrino mass of ${\mnu < 0.29\ \mathrm{eV}\ [68\%]}$, dividing the higher bound by a factor of two with respect to the constraint from CMB $TT$ alone (see Figure~\ref{fig:LCDM6params_extensions}).
-A non-zero mass is not detected with strong statistical significance, but the best fit we obtain around $m\sim0.12\ \mathrm{eV}$ is in agreement with lower bounds around 0.05~eV derived from neutrino oscillations \citep{Olive:1753419} and cosmological upper bounds, \emph{e.g.} that derived from the combination of CMB and the Lyman-$\alpha$ forest power spectrum of 0.12~eV from \cite{2015JCAP...02..045P}.
-As shown in Figure~\ref{fig:dCldparams}, the galaxy auto power spectra are sensitive to the mass of neutrinos as they can probe small scales at low redshift, where massive neutrinos tend to smooth out density fluctuations.
-This means that the mass of neutrinos should be positively correlated with galaxy biases, which is indeed observed in the lower panels of Figure~\ref{fig:LCDM6params_extensions}.
-We also observe that adding LSS information significantly improves the constraints on the other cosmological parameters in this extended model.
-Because of the anti-correlation between $H_0$ and the mass of neutrinos, the joint analysis favours a higher expansion rate ${H_0 = 67.76_{-1.51}^{+1.20}}$ than CMB data alone.
-It also noticeably shifts the posterior distributions for $\zre$ and $\As$ towards lower values, resulting in a lower value of the reionization optical depth ${\tau = 0.090 \pm 0.020}$.
+In the first case, we find that the joint analysis yields an upper bound on the total mass of neutrinos of {${\Smnu < \SI{0.28}{\eV}\ [68\%]}$ ($<\SI{0.39}{\eV}\ [95\%]$)} {with the optimistic} cut, dividing the higher bound by a factor of two with respect to the constraint from CMB $TT$ alone (see \cref{fig:LCDM6params_extensions}).
+We do not detect a total neutrino mass significantly different from zero, but the best fit we obtain around {$m\sim\SI{0.15}{\eV}$} is in agreement with lower bounds around \SI{0.05}{\eV} derived from neutrino oscillations \citep{Olive:1753419}, and in agreement with cosmological upper bounds around \SI{0.12}{\eV}, \emph{e.g.} that derived from the combination of CMB, either with the Lyman-$\alpha$ forest power spectrum \citep{2015JCAP...02..045P} or with BAO measurement \citep{2017PhRvD..96l3503V}.
+However, the joint analysis with the conservative cut does not improve the upper bound when compared to the ``Planck $TT$ + lensing'' case.
+As shown in \cref{fig:dCldparams}, the galaxy auto power spectra are sensitive to the total mass of neutrinos as they can probe relatively small scales at low redshift, where massive neutrinos tend to smooth out density fluctuations. {Therefore, the improved constraints with the optimistic cut is likely to be due to small scale contributions.} Moreover, this also means that the total mass of neutrinos should be positively correlated with galaxy biases, which is indeed observed in the lower panels of \cref{fig:LCDM6params_extensions}.
+We also observe that adding LSS information significantly improves the constraints on the other cosmological parameters in this extended model{, for both the conservative and optimistic cuts}.
+Because of the anti-correlation between $H_0$ and the total mass of neutrinos, the joint analysis favours a higher expansion rate {${H_0 = \SI[parse-numbers=false]{67.6_{-1.4}^{+1.3}}{\km\per\s\per\mega\parsec}}$} (optimistic case) than CMB data alone.
+It also noticeably shifts the posterior distributions for $\zre$ and $\As$ towards lower values, resulting in a lower value of the reionization optical depth {${\tau = 0.088 \pm 0.020}$} (though still higher than CMB polarization).